-The Ohio Legislature is the governmental body in Ohio which drafts and passes laws before they go to the governor for a signature or veto.
-Similar to the federal branch of the government, the Ohio Legislature is comprised of two chambers, the Ohio House of Representatives and an Ohio Senate.
+The Ohio General Assembly is the legislative body in Ohio which drafts and passes laws before they go to the governor for a signature or veto.
+Similar to the federal branch of the government, the Ohio Legislature is comprised of two chambers, the Ohio House of Representatives and the Ohio Senate.
 Laws must be passed by both these chambers before being sent to the Governor of Ohio for signature into law (or veto).
 The Governor’s veto can be overridden by 3/5 members from each chamber.

-In 2015, voters soundly rejected gerrymandering by voting 71% in favor of amending Ohio’s Constitution to abolish the practice for state races (eliminating gerrymandering in Congressional races will be on the ballot in 2017 or 2018).
-Now, a bipartisan redistricting commission with draw districts for Ohio Statehouse races, rather than the party in power.
+In 2015, voters soundly rejected gerrymandering by voting 71% in favor of amending Ohio’s Constitution to abolish the practice for Ohio legislative races.
+Now, a bipartisan redistricting commission will draw districts for Ohio Statehouse races, rather than the party in power.
 Starting in 2022, one party should not have unfair advantage over the other.
-It also requires public meetings regarding the redistricting.
-That amendment will go into effect with the 2020 redrawing of Ohio’s districts, effective with the legislative races in 2022.
-Hopefully, Ohioans will vote to end Congressional gerrymandering soon.
-Until that time, a greater balancing force is necessary in the Ohio Legislature.
+(Congressional maps will also change in 2022 under a different process designed to end gerrymandering.)
+The new law also requires public meetings regarding the redistricting.
 More democrats are needed for balance, and your support is needed in order to make that happen.
 Please support Troy's race for balance by clicking here.

 Election Frequency & Term Limits